mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-setup.md

     1. Install Docker for Windows https://docs.docker.com/docker-for-windows/
     1. Add the line `127.0.0.1 dockerhost` to `C:\Windows\System32\drivers\etc\hosts` using a text editor with administrator privileges.

 1. Link Windows Subsystem for Linux to Docker for Windows.
-When in doubt refer to the great blog article at https://medium.com/@sebagomez/installing-the-docker-client-on-ubuntus-windows-subsystem-for-linux-612b392a44c4.
+Refer to this blog article for more information: https://medium.com/@sebagomez/installing-the-docker-client-on-ubuntus-windows-subsystem-for-linux-612b392a44c4.
 You should end up with the Docker client running on Linux (WSL) sending commands to your Docker Engine daemon installed on Windows.

 1. Install the build-essential package
   In bash `sudo apt-get install build-essential`